A Machine-Learning-Based Direction-of-Origin Filter for the Identification of Radio Frequency Interference in the Search for Technosignatures: Data Preparation

 Overall, the filters above discarded 248,594 of the 8,592,771 detected signals, leaving 8,344,177 ($97.11\%$) available to use for our training set.
 If we assume that the distributions of drift rates, S/N, and bandwidths remain relatively constant over time and the RFI observed with the 2017 antenna pointing directions is representative of other directions, then the network trained on our pruned data set should be applicable to $\sim$97\% of the detected signals in future searches with similar parameters.
 If the RFI environment changes so much in time or in space that it severely alters the distributions of signal properties, this percentage value could change.
 Although the RFI environment may evolve in time and space, we were able to verify that these filters still captured $\sim$97\% of the detected signals in searches conducted in 2018 and 2019 by \citet{Margot2021} with different antenna pointing directions.
 Specifically, 97.4\% (9,845,561 out of 10,113,551) and 97.2\% (16,048,515 out of 16,518,362) of the signals detected in 2018 and 2019, respectively, passed the data selection filters described above.

 The range of signals selected for the labeled training set translates into a finite domain of applicability for the CNN.
 Because the CNN was not designed for signals with S/N $<$ 10, frequency drift rates $| \dot f | > 2$ \Hzs, or bandwidths $>$ 100 Hz, it may not perform well when applied to such signals.
+Therefore, we recommend eliminating signals that are outside the domain of applicability of the CNN prior to applying the CNN.
 Note that the applicability of the training set to new data sets and the CNN's decision accuracy are two different concepts.
 We evaluate the latter in Section~\ref{subsec:model_perf}.